Educational Consultant, LBFF Chair and Author

 She is a community cohesion specialist with work stretched over three decades.
 With children in schools, and families through her roles as a Community Leader.
 She chairs the Lambeth Black Families Forum (LBFF) and previously Vice chair to the Lambeth Community Consultative Group (CPCG) a police watchdog, that was established out of the 1981 Brixton Riots/Uprising.

-Sandra’s involvement with the CPCG began after her own son was stopped and photographed by police on his way home from school back in 2008.
+Sandra’s involvement with the CPCG began after her own son was stopped, searched and photographed by police on his way home from school back in 2008.
 Despite never being arrested or known to police.
 His photo was taken without her knowledge or consent.

 The CPCG asked her to join the group.
 Sandra accepted.
 She was voted in later that year to stand a community seat; this led her to go and support other parents who were challenged by police cases and complaints.